Svoby42/Svoby42/README.md

 ### Hi there, I'm Svoby - 👋
 <br/>
-- 🌱 I’m currently learning The Spring Framework
+- 🌱 I’m currently learning The Spring Framework and Angular

 <br/>
 <br/>